top of page

 What is an ICT card?

-The ICT card is a residence permit or visa that allows a foreigner to be transferred within a company.
-The ICT card has its origins in European law (Directive 2014/66/EU (ICT Directive)).
-The ICT card makes it possible to temporarily assign or send a foreigner to a German branch of a corporation, international company or group of companies.
-The ICT card is similar to the EU Blue Card and is designed for highly qualified employees (managers, specialists or trainees) and is therefore part of the Federal Government's skilled worker immigration strategy.
+The ICT card is a residence permit or visa that allows the intra-company transfer of a foreign national.
+The ICT card originates from European law (Directive 2014/66/EU (ICT Directive)).
+The ICT card allows a foreign national to be temporarily seconded or posted to a German branch of a corporation, international company, or group of companies.
+Similar to the EU Blue Card, the ICT card is designed for highly qualified workers (managers, specialists, or trainees) and is thus part of the German Federal Government's skilled worker immigration strategy.

 What are the advantages of the ICT card?

-Compared to other forms of posting, the ICT card has numerous advantages.
-In particular, under certain conditions it can also be applied for by less qualified workers who would otherwise have no immigration options.
+Compared to other forms of secondment, the ICT Card offers numerous advantages.
+In particular, under certain conditions, it can also be applied for by less qualified workers who would otherwise have no immigration options.
 There is also no formal salary limit, as is the case with the EU Blue Card, for example.
-The ICT card also enables long-term posting, as it can only be applied for if the stay is longer than 90 days.
-In comparison, short-term Schengen postings can only be applied for for up to 90 days.
+Furthermore, the ICT Card allows for long-term secondments, as it can only be applied for after a stay of more than 90 days.
+In comparison, short-term Schengen secondments can only be applied for for up to 90 days.

 What is the difference to the EU Blue Card?

-The ICT card is specifically designed to enable flexible deployment of workers and the transfer of workers between different branches.
-This makes the ICT card particularly relevant for companies and corporations that are active in Europe and worldwide.
-There is a right to be issued with the ICT card.
-In contrast, the EU Blue Card is a work-related residence permit that is not specifically designed for business associations.
-The EU Blue Card therefore has significantly higher requirements in terms of the qualifications and salary required.
+The ICT Card is specifically designed to enable the flexible deployment of workers and the transfer of workers between different branches.
+This makes the ICT Card particularly relevant for companies and corporations operating in Europe and internationally.
+There is a legal right to be issued an ICT Card.
+In contrast, the EU Blue Card is a residence permit for employment purposes that is not specifically designed for business associations.
+Accordingly, the EU Blue Card has significantly higher requirements regarding the required qualifications and salary.

-The Mobile ICT Card is a German residence permit for employees in the EU that is issued when the employee has received an ICT card in another EU member state.
-These employees can then be transferred further within the EU.
+The Mobile ICT Card is a German residence permit for workers in the EU, issued if the worker has received an ICT card in another EU member state.
+These workers can then be transferred within the EU .
 If the requirements for issuing the Mobile ICT Card residence permit are met, the application can be submitted to the responsible immigration authority.

 2. What are the requirements for the ICT card?